AOS Award no. 20183755 November 30, 2018 Hawaii Center Monthly Judging – Big Island 75 points

 We crossed our awarded flower with an album form in the hopes of increasing the stem length of the albums.
 We have seen many bloom and are happy to report the stem is improved over the album and shorter than the type.
 None has flowered album so we plan to self this to try to […]

 We are delighted to have this available again.
-The first to bloom showed the deepest intensity of purple on the petals we have ever seen in this species.
-Photograph to follow.
+These flower with the deepest intensity of purple on the petals we have ever seen in this species, and in most cases the flower shows a beautifully flat petal.
+On the first bloom we find the stem to be a little short but expect the stem to […]

 CAUTION we bought these flasks from the Perners (Hengduan Mountains Biotechnology) and have no reason to doubt that there is a mislabel.
 However our flowers look nothing like the CBR/AOS photograph.
 Our local judges have refused to judge it twice so we have not been able to send it to the Species Identification Task Force […]